 For airborne concentrations higher than those defined by an airborne radioactivity area, in which process or engineering controls are not practical, verify that the licensee increased monitoring and limited intakes by controlling the access, limitation of exposure times, use of respiratory protection equipment, or other controls as described in 10 CFR 20.1702.

+02.19 Bioassay Program.

 Inspection Requirements.

 Determine if the bioassay program, if applicable, is in compliance with the license requirements.

-Determine if record retention is in accordance CFR 20.2103(b)(3).
+Determine if record retention is in accordance with 10 CFR 20.2103(b)(3).

+Inspection Guidance.

 Discuss with staff how the bioassay program is conducted.

 Review selected bioassay records.

-If the licensee utilizes the services of an offsite vendor to process and analyze bioassay samples determine if the licensee has provisions to audit or evaluate the performance of the .
+If the licensee utilizes the services of an offsite vendor to process and analyze bioassay samples, determine if the licensee has provisions to audit or evaluate the performance of the vendor.

+Determine if the contract or purchase requisition includes appropriate acceptance criteria, including minimum detectable activity values and specifications to ensure that bioassay samples are analyzed for the proper radionuclides.

+Determine if the vendor program includes measures (e.g., independent or blind quality control checks) to periodically confirm the accuracy of bioassay results.

-Whole Body Counting.
+02.20 Whole Body Counting.

 Inspection Requirements.